fossas/fossa-cli/docs/references/subcommands/container.md

 - `Carthage/`
 - `Checkouts/`

-To disable default filters, provide `--without-default-filters` flag when performing `fossa container analyze` command.
+To disable default filters, provide `--without-default-filters` flag when performing `fossa analyze` command.
 Currently, it is not possible to disable only a subset of default filters.
 If you would like to only apply a subset of default filters, you can use `--without-default-filters` in conjunction with [exclusion filters](./../files/fossa-yml.md#analysis-target-configuration).
+Refer to
-Refer to [exclusion filters walkthough](../../walkthroughs/analysis-target-configuration.md) for example.
+[exclusion filters walkthough](../../walkthroughs/analysis-target-configuration.md) for example on how to apply path and target exclusion filters.

 ### F.A.Q.